kamping-site/kamping/docs/documentation_guidelines.md

 Documentation Guidelines {#documentation_guidelines}
 ============

-In this document, we describe the documentation guidelines for the KaMPI.ng library.
+In this document, we describe the documentation guidelines for the KaMPIng library.
 We use [Doxygen] and add the documentation directly in the source code.
 When it comes to the scope of documentation, we use the following as rule of thumb: